 Vita has hiked glaciers in Alaska, climbed fourteeners in Colorado and is all about sharing her stories and promoting responsible tourism.
 These days she is often wandering the streets of Vilnius with a film camera in her hand or reading.

 Reykjavik and the Northern Lights are inseparable.
 In fact, at a latitude of 64.1466° N, Reykjavik is the northernmost capital city on Earth and the only one where you can actually see aurora borealis.
-Learn about the best times and locations to see the Northern Lights in Reykjavik, check the forecast and book a Reykjavik Northern Lights tour for an ultimate experience!
+Learn about the best times and locations to see the Northern Lights in Reykjavik!

-THE BEST TIME TO VISIT REYKJAVIK FOR THE NORTHERN LIGHTS
+BEST TIME TO SEE NORTHERN LIGHTS IN REYKJAVIK, ICELAND

 When speaking of the perfect geographical location for auroras, Reykjavik got lucky.
-Because it is so far up north, an 8-month period, late August to early April, offers a chance to see the Northern Lights.
+Because it is so far up north, visiting it during an 8-month winter period, from late August to early April, offers a chance to see the Northern Lights.

 Northern lights above the Hallgrimskirkja church in Reykjavik